Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

 \subsection{Computable numbers}

 A \emph{computable real number} $r \in \R$ is a real number with a computable sequence of bounding rational intervals.
 In other words, there is an algorithm that generates rational numbers $a_n,b_n \in \Q$ such that $x \in [a_n,b_n]$ and $b_n-a_n \to 0$.
 Many standard algorithms from numerical analysis, including field operations, integration of continuous functions, Newton's method, etc., have the property that if the input consists of computable numbers, then so does the output.
 One main limitation of computable real numbers is that inequality tests such as $a > b$ or $a \ne b$ are only recursively enumerable, not recursive.
-In other words, an algorithm can eventually tell us that $a$ and $b$ are not equal, and if so which one is greater; but it may be impossible to ever know that they are equal.
+In other words, if $a \ne b$, then there is an algorithm to eventually confirm this fact and say which one is greater; but there is no terminating algorithm that always confirms that $a=b$.

-Another restricted model of real numbers is $\hQ = \R \cap \bQ$, the real algebraic closure of the rational numbers $\Q$.
+We can avoid this shortcoming of the field of computable numbers by passing to a smaller subfield where equality is also recursive.
+In particular, we will use $\hQ = \R \cap \bQ$, the real algebraic closure of the rational numbers $\Q$, which has this property.

 \begin{theorem} There is an encoding of the elements of $\hQ$ such that field operations, order relations, and conversion to computable real numbers are all recursive. \end{theorem}